Democratizing K-12 Computer Science Education

-Computer Science (CS) is a field in which students of color, low-income, and female students are underrepresented.
-In our UCLA Center X Computer Science Equity Project, we attend to this underrepresentation by addressing the interaction of structural inequalities (access to courses, teachers), belief systems (stereotypes about what type of student can excel in CS), classroom pedagogy, and larger educational policies that impact which students do (and which students do not) learn computer science.
-Additionally, as CS opportunities begin to scale through our public school systems, we work to ensure that equity is consistently kept at the center of all efforts.
+Our project attends to this production of inequality in computer science by addressing the interaction of structural inequalities (access to courses, teachers), belief systems (stereotypes about what type of student can excel in CS), classroom pedagogy, and larger educational policies that impact which students do (and which students do not) learn computer science.
+Additionally, as CS education begin to scale through our public K-12 school system, we work to ensure that equity is consistently kept at the center of all efforts.

 Our team has been at the forefront of broadening participation in computing activities for almost a decade now.
 In 2000, under the auspices of the NSF-funded “Into the Loop Alliance,” we conducted research presented in Stuck in the Shallow End: Education, Race, and Computing (Margolis, Estrella, Goode, Jellison-Holme, Nao, 2008, 2017).
 The findings reveal how CS educational disparities fall along race, gender, and class lines and how computer science education has been a window into the reproduction of inequality.
-In 2008, in response to these findings, the Exploring Computer Science program was created.
-The ECS program, that now exists nationwide, consists of 1) a year-long, research-based, high school, intro inquiry and equity based computer science curriculum (co-authors Joanna Goode and Gail Chapman) and 2) ECS teacher professional development program.
+In 2008, in response to these findings, the Exploring Computer Science (ECS) program was created and spread to the 7 largest school districts in the country.
+For up to date information on the ECS program, visit: www.exploringcs.org.

 REAL-CS is a National Science Foundation collaboration between UCLA and University of Oregon partners.
 REAL-CS consists of three strands of work:

-Strand #1 focuses on the national expansion and program support of ECS (led by University of Oregon).
-Strand #2 focuses on our policy work of building the capacity of teachers, District administrators, and policy makers for broadening participation in computing (led by UCLA).
-Strand #3 is research focused on centering the voices, perspectives, and experiences of youth underrepresented in CS who are taking ECS and Advanced Placement Computer Science Principles courses.
+Strand 3 is focused on centering the voices, perspectives, and experiences of youth underrepresented in CS who are taking ECS and Advanced Placement Computer Science Principles courses.
 We seek to understand what factors most impact their engagement, sense of agency, and identity with CS.
 Through Research Practice Partnerships with local districts, we will be collecting and analyzing data to learn from students’ experiences on the West Coast, Deep South, and Northeast.
-This strand is supported by both the NSF and the Gates Foundation.
+This strand is supported by both the NSF and the Gates Foundation and led by UCLA.
+See the REAL-CS Student Voices website.

 In California, our team member Dr. Julie Flapan is the Executive Director of ACCESS (Alliance of California Computing Education for Students and Schools).
 ACCESS is a statewide network of computer science education leaders including: K-12 teachers, administrators and leaders; computer science professors from community colleges through universities; education school faculty and CS professional developers; industry professionals; and educational policy advocates.
 ACCESS is dedicated to advocating for high-quality K-12 computer science education in California and ensuring its accessibility to all students, specifically targeting underrepresented students including girls, students of color and low-income students.
 To learn more, please visit: http://access-ca.org.